 That’s my point!
 It’s more than that.

-And I just think we should be careful as too many people say “she knew he was a jerk.
+And I think we should be careful about how we talk about this stuff, as too many people say “she knew he was a jerk.
 She should’ve known what she was getting into.”

 I’m not saying you can’t ever call anyone an asshole.
 If you hear a story of a significant other forgetting an important day (promotion anniversary, birthday, whatever) for like the 10th time, and you see this pattern of exhausting behavior, then I understand if you say, “of course they did!
 They always do!
 They’re an asshole, break up with them!”

 (I mean, I know.
 How great if we had unending empathy for our friends, and didn’t have to get all grrr with them about their decisions… But I also believe that part of empathy and love is our friends sometimes giving us a wider perspective things… So, I’m not saying don’t ever get exhausted by assholes…)

 I’m merely saying, don’t use the umbrella “asshole-ness” as an excuse for sexual assault and rape.
 They are very serious issues, and it’s not the same as someone just leaving you on read for a few days.

 Let’s please not excuse criminals, or blame women just because we’re supposed to make some magical leap in our minds to somehow “know” that someone who’s kinda rude or just not so great in certain ways is just a rapist-in-waiting.